 We’re always expanding this glossary.
 Contact us to ask your question or request a definition.

-ISO certification is formal recognition that your organisation meets the requirements of an ISO standard, such as ISO 9001 (Quality) or ISO 45001 (Workplace Health & Safety).
-Certification is issued by a third-party auditor after a successful audit.
+ISO certification is formal recognition that an organisation meets the requirements of a specific ISO standard, such as ISO 9001 (Quality), ISO 45001 (Work Health & Safety), or ISO 14001 (Environment).

 Learn more here.

-An IMS brings together multiple ISO standards into one management system — such as quality, safety, and environment — for streamlined oversight.
+An Integrated Management System (IMS) brings multiple ISO standards together into a single, coordinated management system — commonly quality, safety, and environmental management.

 Learn more here.

-IMS certification confirms that your integrated system meets multiple ISO standards and has been audited by a certification body.
+IMS certification confirms that your integrated management system meets the requirements of multiple ISO standards and has been audited together by a certification body.

 Explore the 7 Stages of ISO Certification.